department-of-veterans-affairs/vets-website/content/pages/disability-benefits/conditions/special-claims/hospitalization.md

 You may be able to get disability benefits if you:
   - Spent more than 21 days in a VA hospital or other approved hospital for a service-connected disability, **or**
-  - Were under hospital observation for more than 21 days at VA expense for a service-connected disability
+  - Were under hospital observation for more than 21 days at our expense for a service-connected disability

 ### Who's covered?
 Veterans